 This decade is crucial for effective policies to enable the development of solar electricity.
 Long-term oriented, predictable solar-specific incentives are needed to sustain early deployment and bring both technologies to competitiveness in the most suitable locations and times.

 What Mr Tanaka is suggesting is that the road ahead for solar should be relaid with nice smooth bitumen with as few traffic lights, stop signals and roadworks as possible.
 The Rudd Government may point to its $1.4 billion funding of solar projects, announced last year, as evidence of these incentives.
 You might even look at the hotch-potch of domestic feed-in-tariffs currently being played with in different states.
+However, in developed countries like the UK, Germany, and the US, the price of installing a solar power system in a home might be lesser compared to other nations.
+Innovation in technology and the promotion of renewable energy might be the reason behind the wide adoption of such energy sources.
+That’s how many big companies like Florida Solar Energy Group (in Miami) often get a lot of contracts from homeowners and real estate builders for the installation of solar panels.

 Earlier this week a shortlist of eight projects under Mr Rudd’s Solar Flagships scheme was announced – four are solar PV (electric generated via panels) and four are solar thermal (electric generated by concentrating the sun’s rays to create heat to eventually drive a turbine).